pdeperio/pdeperio.github.io/_pages/about.md

   - /about.html
 ---

-I am a particle physicist at the Kavli IPMU, University of Tokyo.
+I am an experimental particle physicist at the Kavli IPMU, University of Tokyo.
 My research focuses on solving some of the outstanding mysteries in modern physics, from the [matter/antimatter asymmetry](https://en.wikipedia.org/wiki/Baryon_asymmetry)